 I laughed, and left the Front Line.
 I still felt pressure from the ley lines, but it seemed easier to ignore.

 A light breeze blew, bringing the scent of the sea to my nostrils.
-I breathed it in, and felt well, as if I were heading to a new beginning.
-Like I was the one who had been reborn.
+I breathed it in, and felt well.
+A new beginning.
+A new beginning, then.
+And maybe a rebirth, in its own way – not through death, but through the sight of an old friend.